srivatsanb-alt/fmMuleInterfaceCompare/readme.md

 # Setup Plugin #
 a.
 [Setup IES](#setup-ies)

 b.
-Summon button, conveyor plugins can be configured through UI.
+Summon button, conveyor plugins can be configured through UI (maintenance/Plugin Editor).
 Add the required plugins to static/fleet_config/plugin_config.toml.
 Restart would be required after you add a new plugin,post restart you would see a plugin editor page in UI.
 ```markdown
 all_plugins=["summon_button", "conveyor"]
 ```